 About the course

-I will show you how to create a two and three-colour linocut print at home, using the multi-block technique.
+In this course, I’ll show you how to create two- and three-colour linocut prints at home using the multi-block technique.

-• Accurately register each lino block so that each colour lines up in a print.
+• Register each lino block so your colours line up perfectly in the final print.

 • Print your design by hand, using water-based or oil-based inks.

-• Create a linocut print that you can print as an edition
+• Create a linocut print that can be printed as an edition.

 The course includes:

-• Demonstrations of two multi-block print designs from start to finish.
+• Two full demonstrations showing multi-block prints from start to finish.

-The designs are carved into traditional grey artists lino, as accurate registration is easier.
-Soft cut or easy carve lino can also be used.
+The designs are carved into traditional grey artist’s lino, which makes accurate registration easier, though soft-cut or easy-carve lino can also be used.

-The demonstrations show one design being printed using water-based inks and the other using oil-based inks.
-This is purely so that you can see the difference.
+The demonstrations show one design being printed using water-based inks and another using oil-based inks.
+This is purely so that you can see the difference between inks.

-This course is aimed at people who have already learnt how to carve and print a one-colour print and would like to develop their skills further.
+This course is ideal for learners who already know how to carve and print a one-colour linocut and want to develop their skills further.

-Being a self-taught linocut artist, I understand many of the problems and challenges you may encounter.
-I want to help you by sharing my skills and the things that I’ve learnt.
-The multi-block technique is the method I now use to make all my multi-colour linocut prints.
+As a self-taught linocut artist, I understand the challenges you might face when learning new techniques.
+My goal is to share what I’ve learned and help you gain confidence using the multi-block method, the same technique I now use for all my multi-colour linocut prints.

 Watch Intro Video